-Modern software is now built using similar principles of the Physical Supply Chain as a template.
-Software is now assembled from readymade components from a variety of suppliers: proprietary code, open source components, and third-party APIs.
-No single developer can build a modern application on their own, and software reuse (the Software Supply Chain) is now a standard practice.
+Modern software is built using similar principles to the physical supply chain.
+Software is assembled using readymade components from a variety of suppliers for things like proprietary code, open source components, and third-party APIs.
+No single developer can build a modern application on their own and software reuse is now a standard practice.

-A Digital Supply Chain Attack, also called a value-chain or third-party attack, occurs when someone infiltrates your system through an outside partner or provider with access to your systems and data.
-In the case of a web application or service, all of the third-party code hits the user’s browser without security oversight by the enterprise as it is delivered from third-party servers.
-A compromise of any of these third-parties would potentially give attackers the ability to capture all of the information visible or accessible via the browser.
-A common example is the Magecart exploits where a group of threat actors was able to install credit card skimming software in commonly used third-party software components.
-Another complication is the fact that the enterprise does not always have a direct business relationship with the provider of the code or infrastructure – this dramatically limits their oversight and influence on the security of these ‘Nth’-party vendors.
-Threat actors know that it is easier to find a vulnerability somewhere deep within the digital supply chain, and exploit it versus attacking the enterprise head-on.
-The result is that Digital Supply Chains are now the fastest-growing attack surface for most enterprises, and by some estimates, 50-60% of all cyber attacks are now being perpetrated via these third-parties.
+A digital supply chain attack, also called a value-chain or third-party attack, occurs when someone infiltrates your system using the trusted access extended to your partners or providers.
+In the case of a web application or service, the third-party code hits the user’s browser without security oversight by the enterprise as it is delivered from third-party servers.
+A compromise of any of these third parties would potentially give attackers the ability to capture all of the information visible or accessible via the browser.
+A common example is the Magecart exploits where a group of threat actors installed credit card skimming software in commonly used third-party software components.